StevenMayher/431-notes/docs/01-datascience.md

 - As @Gelman-Nolan suggest, the experience and intuition necessary for good statistical practice are hard to obtain, and teaching data science provides an excellent opportunity to reinforce statistical thinking skills across the full cycle of a data analysis project.
 - The principal form in which computer science (coding/programming) play a role in this course is to provide a form of communication.
 You'll need to learn how to express your ideas not just orally and in writing, but also through your code.

 Data Science is a **team** activity.
-Everyone working in data science brings some part of the necessary skillset, but no one person can cover all three areas alone for excellent projects.
+Everyone working in data science brings some part of the necessary skill set, but no one person can cover all three areas alone for excellent projects.

 > [The individual who is truly expert in all three key areas (mathematics/statistics, computer science and subject-matter knowledge) is] a mythical beast with magical powers who's rumored to exist but is never actually seen in the wild.
 >